Alex-Anthony/CS-SSW-555-Team-13-TechTitans-Project2/README.md

         - As a team we want to reevaluate how our results are being used in the front end so that we can determine how we need to update the model or whether it needs improvement.
         - Make possible updates to model
     - Finalize Web App and Database Model Integration
-        - As the backend developer I want to ensure that results from the machine are being handed over to the Web App correctly so that the results can be used properly.
         - Test results in model are continuous to frontend
         - Finalize integration system